To,

 annual evaluation of its own performance, the directors individually, as well as the

-evaluation of the working of its Committees.
+evaluation of the working of its committees.
 The Company has devised a questionnaire to

 evaluate the performances of each of Executive and Independent Directors.
 Such questions